Adapting your home: The Kitchen

 • General design considerations

-• Design considerations for multiple users and abilities
+• Design considerations for multiple users/those with different abilities

 • Design considerations for those with cognitive issues